 Peer mentoring and buddy systems for new hires.

 Video analytics enable safety teams to review training effectiveness by identifying repeated unsafe behaviors, such as improper machine access or missing PPE.
-These insights help tailor training content, target refresher sessions, and monitor PPE compliance across shifts.
+This information helps tailor training content, target refresher sessions, and monitor PPE compliance across shifts.

-Integrating a Modern AI Camera System: From NVR to AI Insights in Manufacturing
+Integrating a video AI system: From NVR to operational insights in manufacturing

 Upgrading your safety tech doesn’t mean starting from scratch.
 Today’s AI camera platforms are designed to connect directly to your existing infrastructure—including standard POE cameras—so you can skip the expensive “rip-and-replace.”
-Instead, these systems add a smart analysis layer on top of your current video feeds, transforming passive surveillance into an active safety engine.
+Instead, these systems add a smart analysis layer on top of your current video feeds, evolving passive monitoring into an active safety engine.

 Camera Compatibility | Requires new/specific models | Works with existing POE/legacy cams |